NotwoJack/EVE-Exploration-Guide/en/EVE-Exploration-Guide.md

 ### 7.6.4 Overview

-By normal exploring, the overview in Motd of the channel could be used, or use the overview provided by your corp.
+By normal exploring, the overview in MOTD of the channel could be used, or use the overview provided by your corp.
 Read Uniwiki for setting the overview.
 Two kinds of settings are needed, the first one is the overview on the main UI, the second one is the bracket, which shows the target directly.